Exact epidemic dynamics for generally clustered, complex networks: Examples

 \subsection{Invasion and final size}

-We consider invasion on the two locales shown in Figure~\ref{fig:envelope}.
+We consider invasion on the two locales shown in Figure~\ref{fig:envelope}(a,b).
 These networks are constructed from the envelope / diamond motif as shown, so that every individual has exactly $n$ links.
 This means that all differences between this model and an $n$-regular random graph derive from the presence and structure of short loops in the network and not heterogeneity in node degree.
-The locale basic reproductive ratio is given by:
+The locale basic reproductive ratio is given (after straightforward but tedious manipulations probably best carried out using a computer algebra system) by:

-Final sizes are calculated using~\eqref{finalsizes}.
-In Panes (c) and (d) of Figure~\ref{fig:envelope}, to compare the asymptotically exact results (blue line) with finite-size networks, $10^6$ Simulations were run for envelope-based networks of size 100 and 1000, with $n=4$, over a range of transmission parameter values.
-For comparison, theoretical curves were also plotted for a configuration model where every node has four links (red line), and a household model for households of size 4 where every individual has one stub (green line).
-Final sizes for these two comparators are a special case of the analysis in~\cite{Ball:2009,Ball:2010}.
-Clearly, all of these comparator networks also have the property that neighbourhood sizes are uniformly equal to four, and so all outcome differences are due to local clustering structure.
+It is also possible to compare this envelope-based network to other networks that are also $n$-regular, but have different generalised clustering.
+This comparison is shown for final sizes where $n=4$ in Plot (c) of Figure~\ref{fig:envelope}; as would be expected, networks with more short loops are harder for a disease to invade.

-The results shown in Panes (c) and (d) of Figure~\ref{fig:envelope} show firstly that this local clustering structure does have a significant impact on epidemic outcomes, and also that even for relatively small networks the results of simulation demonstrate this difference and agree well with the asymptotic result.
-The blue line representing final outcomes also has two interesting features: there is a short plateau of small but finite final sizes above the invasion threshold; and for very fast transmission, the predicted final sizes are larger than for the unclustered regular graph.
+The question might also be asked as to how quickly epidemics simulated using Monte Carlo methods on finite networks converge to the asymptotic results, which is considered in Figure~\ref{fig:envelope}(d,e,f).
+These show that even for networks of a few thousand nodes, asymptotic results provide a useful guide to expected behaviour.